Annemarie Schwarzenbach: Life

 She returned to Switzerland for a holiday, taking in Russia and the Balkans by car.
 She had been interested in the career of Lorenz Saladin, a Swiss mountain-climber and photographer from a modest background who had scaled some of the most difficult peaks in the world.
-He had just lost his life on the Russian-Chinese border.
+He had just lost his life on the Soviet-Chinese border.
 From his contributions to magazines, she recognized the quality of his photographs.
 She was also fascinated by his fearless attitude about life and his confidence in the face of difficulties, which contrasted with her own problems with depression.
 When in Moscow, she acquired Saladin's films and diary and took them to Switzerland, with the intention of writing a book on him.
 However, once home, she could not face returning to the isolation she had experienced in Persia.
 She rented a house in Sils in Oberengadin, which became a refuge for herself and her friends.
 Here she wrote what was to become her most successful book, Lorenz Saladin: Ein Leben für die Berge (A Life for the Mountains), with a preface by Sven Hedin.
 She also wrote Tod in Persien (Death in Persia), which was not published until 1998, although a reworked version appeared as Das glückliche Tal (The Happy Valley) in 1940.

 In 1937 and 1938, her photographs documented the rise of Fascism in Europe.
 She visited Austria and Czechoslovakia.
-She took her first trip to the USA, where she accompanied her American friend, photographer Barbara Hamilton-Wright, by car along the East Coast, as far as Maine.
+She took her first trip to the United States, where she accompanied her American friend, photographer Barbara Hamilton-Wright, by car along the East Coast, as far as Maine.
 They then travelled into the Deep South and to the coal basins of the industrial regions around Pittsburgh.
 Her photographs documented the lives of the poor and downtrodden in these regions.

 In June 1939, in an effort to combat her drug addiction and escape from the hovering clouds of violence in Europe, she embarked on an overland trip to Afghanistan with the ethnologist Ella Maillart.
 Maillart had "lorry-hopped" from Istanbul to India two years previously and had fond memories of the places encountered on that trip.
-They set off from Geneva in a small Ford car and travelled via Istanbul, Trabzon and Teheran and in Afghanistan took the Northern route from Herat to Kabul.
+They set off from Geneva in a small Ford car and travelled via Istanbul, Trabzon, and Tehran, and in Afghanistan took the Northern route from Herat to Kabul.

 They were in Kabul when World War II broke out.
 In Afghanistan, Schwarzenbach became ill with bronchitis and other ailments, but she still insisted on travelling to Turkestan.
 In Kabul, they split up, Maillart despairing of ever weaning her friend away from her drug addiction.
 They met once more in 1940 as Schwarzenbach was boarding the ship to return her to Europe.
 The trip is described by Maillart in her book The Cruel Way (1947), which was dedicated to "Christina" (the name Maillart used for the late Annemarie in the book, maybe at the demand of her mother, Renée).
 It was made into a movie, The Journey to Kafiristan, in 2001.